 But have you ever stopped and asked what you’re trying to stay safe from while going full-out toward the passions and dreams you hold?
 Is it people with sharp things?
 Tigers in bushes??

 No, you’re afraid of a nebulous concept of failure… which really is nothing to write home about.
 Because, if you were to dive into it you’d find nothing of substance there.

 It’s somewhat a law of physics.
-Take race car drivers, highway patrol officers and anyone navigating at high speeds.
+Take race car drivers or anyone navigating at high speeds.
 They’ve got a pretty harrowing job.
-Not only do they have to succeed on that track or that chase, they have to stay alive.
+Not only do they have to succeed on that track, they also have to stay alive.
 They know without a shadow of a doubt that they absolutely have to keep their eye on exactly where they want to go.
 And, if there’s an obstacle in the periphery that they don’t want to hit, they cannot give it any attention because if they do, they go right into it.
-They have to stay laser focused on where they want to go in order to get there.
+They have to stay laser-focused on where they want to go in order to get there.

 If this is true, which it is, then why would we tolerate looking at all the stuff we don’t want to have happen?